claresudbery/clare-wiki-ably/pages/think/code-princ/katas.md

         - TDDing minimax can be tricky.
 I ended up drawing a lot of diagrams.
 My notes and diagrams are [here](https://github.com/claresudbery/tic-tac-toe-kata/blob/master/notes.md).
         - The tests for my TDDed minimax implementation are [here](https://github.com/claresudbery/tic-tac-toe-kata/blob/2bb3a41110a2f52996fdfe159088b99f9aea5c99/spec/intelligence_spec.rb), and the code is [here](https://github.com/claresudbery/tic-tac-toe-kata/blob/2bb3a41110a2f52996fdfe159088b99f9aea5c99/lib/intelligence.rb).
         - My version of the game is [deployed here](https://tic-tac-toe-kata.herokuapp.com/tictactoe) (the UI is terrible, I was mostly focused on TDDing minimax).
+- Cyber Dojo (see above): If you follow [this link](https://cyber-dojo.org/creator/choose_problem) you’ll see a list of katas on the left and then when you select one it describes the kata
+- There are six good refactoring katas pinned to the top of [Emily Bache’s github account](https://github.com/emilybache)

 ## GitHub Repos